BigNoid/script.skinshortcuts/README.txt

 In <override action="[command]"> specify the action that you are overriding.

 <condition> is optional, and contains an XBMC boolean condition that must be met for the custom action to run.
 Multiple <condition> tags can be included to check multiple conditions.
+If multiple conditions are specified, all of them must be satisfied for the custom action to run.

 <action> specified which action should be run.
 Multiple <action> tags can be included to run multiple actions.

-The file can also be provided in special://userdata/addon_data/script.skinshortcuts - if provided here then any overrides will carry over between skins (primarily so users can provide their own overrides).
+Users can also provide the file in special://profile/ - if provided here then any overrides will carry over between skins.
 Additionally, overrides in this file will take precedent over overrides provided by the skin.

 Localization